cdig/svga/README.md

   -The **setup** function on that instance is called -A style object is added on scope
   -A transform object is added on scope.
-The **transform** of an instance controls its position in the scene.
+The **transform** of an instance controls its position, scaling, and rotation in the scene.
 You change this by changing properties on the transform.
 ####Scaling
 To change the scale of an object, you can change the scale in both the x and y directions.
 To do this, assuming we are in the function of a symbol: ```scope.transform.scaleX = 2.0```.
 You can also look up this value: ```scaleX = scope.transform.scaleX```.
 The same applies to **scaleY**
 ####Rotation